-Students interested in entering a field in which there are plenty of job openings can choose to enroll in one of 16 programs of study for which FREE TUITION is available
+Students interested in entering a field in which there are plenty of job openings can choose to enroll in a program of study for which FREE TUITION is available

 The HOPE Career Grant can be the boost a student needs to get started on a rewarding career in a well-paying job, and without accumulating a lot of student debt.
 It also helps Georgia employers by creating a pipeline of skilled workers they can hire well into the future.
 To learn more, or find out which campuses offer these programs, click on one of the programs below.